10 Oldest Universities in the World

 Founded in the year 1222

-The University of Padua is a public university located in a city renowned for its murals, lovely arcaded avenues, and hip cafés that draw students from all over the city.
+The University of Padua is a public university in a city renowned for its murals, lovely arcaded avenues, and hip cafés that draw students from all over the city.
 Today, the institute contributes to academic and scientific research on a global and European scale.
 It also oversees nine museums, one of which is devoted to the history of physics.

 59,317 students (38,495 undergraduates and 20,822 postgraduates)